bogadrian/gatsby-final/src/posts/a-javascript-storytelling.md

 We were all to school sometime.

-Let’s say you were a function siting in the middle of the classroom and your classmate is passing you the answers every time you have a test.
+Let’s say you were a function siting in the middle of the classroom and your classmate was a variable which passes the answers to you every time you have a test.

-He is sitting behind you because so he can use his cell phone to text messages to you with the right answers without being noticed by the teacher.
+He is sitting behind you because so he can use his phone to text messages to you with the right answers without being noticed by the teacher.

 But one day the teacher notices him texting on the phone.